Uplink036/ClusteringGalaxies/README.md

 # How to build (devcontainer)
 ## Prerequistes
 You need a system capable of running dockers and devcontainers.
-This was done on a ubuntu machine, running the devcontainer exstension, but other ways work as well.
+This was done on a ubuntu nad mac machine, running the devcontainer exstension, but other ways work as well.

 You also need the galaxy zoo dataset, which can be found [here](https://www.kaggle.com/competitions/galaxy-zoo-the-galaxy-challenge).

 ### Unzip image data

-## Build
+Note, we have not included the image data in the repo, as it is too large.
+You need to download it from the kaggle link above.
+If you do we recommend you make it into smaller chunks, as it is a lot of data.
+For our rapport we only used 3578 pictures.

 ## Run
 Run the container by pressing ctrl-shift-p in vs code and hit the *dev container: reopen in container* to start it up.
 If it's your first time, it will take a while, but afterwards you have a controlled enviroment that will be the same for others.